Keep it free

 No going back to normal

-The pandemic has proved that it is possible for trusts to let staff park for free and we want to see this continue after the crisis is over.
+The pandemic proved that it is possible for trusts to let staff park for free and we want to see this continue.

 - commit to scrap parking charges for staff within two years and agree an implementation plan with UNISON

-- post-coronaviirus, if they can’t keep parking free then only charge staff for the hours their vehicles are parked at the hospital
+- post-coronavirus, if they can’t keep parking free then only charge staff for the hours their vehicles are parked at the hospital

 - guarantee a parking place for all staff with a valid parking permit